kruize/autotune/tests/scripts/kruize_demos_test/kruize_demos_test.md

         [ -t ] : Kruize demo to run.
 Default - all (valid values - all/local_monitoring/remote_monitoring/bulk/vpa/runtimes)
         [ -r ] : Kruize results dir path.
 Default - /tmp/kruize_demos_test_results
-        [ -k ] : Disable operator and install kruize using deploy scripts instead
+        [ -k ] : Disable operator and install kruize using deploy scripts instead [ -f ] : Sets up minikube/kind clusters
+        [ -w ] : Wait time for metrics to be available before recommedations are generated in bulk demo on a fresh cluster setup.
+Default 20s"

 ```

 For example, to run only the local_monitoring demo on openshift cluster, execute the below command: